dawidpilch/Password-Manager/README.md

 The project is not yet finished and is lacking few important functionalities.
 At the moment I am focused on refactoring my old code and trying to implement new things that I am learning every day.

+Password Manager is a vault for a lot of sensitive data so I wanted it to be safe.
+That's I've implemented the password hashing system.
+In the future I'd like to add more security features to my manager.

 Project contains this features at the moment:
 - Creating a new account,
 - Logging in with the existing account,